Olex2/Olex2Manual/Tasks/04_structure_refinement.md

 A summary of the key refinement parameters that are particularly useful to monitor the progress of the refinement are available under `@Info|Refinement-Indicators`.
 There is also as summary about your data is under `@Info|Reflection-Statistics-Summary`.

 - The statistics are colour-coded to provide a quick method to monitor a refinement, such that red=bad, dark=ok.
-- R1, wR2, GooF: Standard algorithms for measuring the quality of the agreement between Fo and Fc.
+- **R1**, **wR2**, **GooF**: Standard algorithms for measuring the quality of the agreement between Fo and Fc.
 When someone asks "What was the R-factor of your structure?", they are asking for R1 (R1 for reflections filtered by $F_{obs} > 4\sigma(F_{obs})$).
 A very large R-value suggests an incorrect solution and therefore a need to try more rigorous structure solution routines.
 The GooF (Goodness of Fit) value should converge to 1.0 at the end of the refinement.
-- Highest peak/Deepest hole: Values indicate residual electron density peaks and holes in units of $e^{-}/\AA^{3}$.
-The closer to 0, the better.
+- Highest peak/Deepest hole: Values indicate residual electron density peaks and holes in units of e/A. The closer to 0, the better.
-- Refs (total): the number of reflections read from the hkl file.
+- **Refs (total)**: the number of reflections read from the hkl file.
-- Refs (uni) is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
+- **Refs (uni)** is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
-- Refs (Fo> 4sig(Fo)): cutoff for defining observed data.
+- **Refs ($Fo> 4\sigma(F_o)$)**: cutoff for defining observed data.
-- Rint: measure of equivalence of symmetry equivalent reflections.
+- **Rint**: measure of equivalence of symmetry equivalent reflections.
 Lower the Rint: is better.
 A high value indicates bad data, poor absorption correction, or wrong space group (i.e. Laue symmetry).
-- R (sigma): measure of the precision of the resulting mean intensities.
+- **R** (sigma): measure of the precision of the resulting mean intensities.
 Large values indicate that the data is very weak and/or data were incorrectly processed.
-- F000: This is the scattering factor (F) for the hkl = 000 reflection.
+- **$F000$**: This is the scattering factor ($F$) for the `hkl = 000` reflection.
 The value is equal to the number of electrons in the unit cell.

 ## Omitting Reflections
 Poorly fitting reflections are listed under `@Info|Bad-Reflections`.
 Those measured reflections that differ most from the equivalent calculated reflections are listed.
 If your data reduction step was carried out correctly, there should be none that are significant.

-- To omit a reflection click on **omit** to the right of the reflection or type a specific hkl under **Exclude**.
+- To omit a reflection click on @@omit@@ to the right of the reflection or type a specific hkl under @@Exclude@@.
 - **Edit Reflections**.
 This displays the worst-fitting reflections, showing each equivalent occurrence of that reflection separately.
 You can omit only the offending separate reflections and do not need to throw the whole reflection out.
 In fact, Olex2 simply moves the flagged reflections to the end of the file (after the `0 0 0` line, indicating to the refinement program that these should be ignored.
 - To omit a specific reflection manually, type `CODE OMIT h k l`.
 - Use `CODE OMIT ##`, where ## is the minimum value of the $|(F_{calc}^{2}-F_{obs}^{2})/esd$ to omit all reflections where the value is above the threshold.